Here’s Why You Get Dizzy When You Stand Up Too Fast

 If this happens more than occasionally, speak with your doctor.

-Dizziness after standing up too fast has to do with blood pressure.
+Dizziness after standing up too fast usually has to do with blood pressure.
 “When you stand up, gravity comes into play, and blood tends to pool in the lower part of your body,” Dr. Sutton says.
-So when you stand too quickly, sometimes orthostatic hypotension occurs—the blood pressure to the upper part of the body, especially the head, lowers when you stand up—causing feelings of dizziness or lightheadedness.
+Orthostatic hypotension or postural hypotension is when the blood pressure to the upper part of the body—especially the head—drops when you stand up, causing feelings of dizziness or lightheadedness.

-“Normally, blood vessels in the upper part of the body tighten or constrict when you stand up, in order for blood pressure to remain stable when you stand up,” she says.
-If your blood pressure is low to begin with, you might be more likely to experience symptoms of dizziness when you stand up thanks to poor circulation to your head.
+“Normally, blood vessels in the upper part of the body tighten or constrict when you stand up in order for blood pressure to remain stable,” she says.
+If your blood pressure is low to begin with, you might be more likely to experience symptoms of dizziness when you stand thanks to poor circulation to your head.
 But Dr. Sutton says this is usually short-lived.
 “Once your blood vessels adjust to standing up, symptoms of dizziness should go away,” she says.
-Here are 7 other medical reasons you feel dizzy all the time.
+(Here are 8 medical reasons that could be making you feel dizzy.)